top of page

 Board of Education Members

-Member, State Board of Education, District 1 Gustavo Reveles - Winner 2024
+Member, State Board of Education, District 1 Gustavo Reveles Incumbent

 Reveles earned a B.A. in journalism from the University of Texas at El Paso.
 His career experience includes working as a report for the Fort Worth Star-Telegram and the El Paso Times, as a public information officer for the Canutillo Independent School District, and director of community engagement for the El Paso Independent School District.